 Warning!
 Once you see how easy it is to make one, once you have it figured out, you may feel like you need to make it many more times in every colour possible… It’s contagious!
 Be careful.
 But this is also the feeling that will drive how you go about selling and creating a new product.

 While I was making the crochet fruit, I was thinking of some of the limitations it had so I decided to start making felt food as well.
 I had a lot of success making a French baguette, bow tie pasta, and ravioli.
 It was so much fun giving it as a gift.
 Even if it’s not perfect, you can perfect it over time if you choose.
 My sister really likes to brag about how crafty I am.
 It feels pretty great.
-You can have those same rewarding feelings.
-You just have to try to figure it out as you go.
+Have those same rewarding feelings for yourself!
+All you need to do is to just try to figure it out as you go.
 If it’s really quirky, you can play it up and make it work.
 You just have to own it!
 There was a running joke in one of my creative pattern classes in college.
 If you make a mistake you can’t fix, its ok.
 That’s where the bow goes.
 Everything is cuter with a bow!

 You can apply this process with any tactile product idea.